Pushkal17/pushkal17.github.io/index.md

 ### Recent Updates

+- Thrilled with our paper acceptance at The Web Conference (WWW2020, Taipei).
+Joint work with KCL and Telefonica Research.

+- Dec 2019: Invited talk on the analysis of Parliamentlive.tv at the R Conference organised by International Indian Statistical
+Association at IIT- Bombay (India).

 - Sep 2019: Talk at Centre for British Politics and Government PhD Conference (KCL) on UK Party Politics and Parliament.

 - July 2019: Attended "Summer School Series on Methods for Computational Social Science" in Berlin.
 Thrilled with getting an honorable mention for mini-project and presentation.